vuejs/vitepress/docs/guide/deploying.md

    Please replace the corresponding branch name.
 For example, if the branch you want to build is `master`, then you should replace `main` with `master` in the above file.
    :::

-2. Now commit your code and push it to the `main` branch.
+3. Now commit your code and push it to the `main` branch.

-3. Wait for actions to complete.
-Then select `gh-pages` branch as GitHub Pages source in your repository settings.
+4. Wait for actions to complete.

+5. In your repository's Settings under Pages menu item, select `gh-pages` branch as GitHub Pages source.
 Now your docs will automatically deploy each time you push.

 ## GitLab Pages